damithc/process/docs/HowToGuides.md

 Using the _multi-step PR_ format explained below allows the review to be done incrementally.

-1. Dev creates the PR branch consisting of a series of commits corresponding to a sequence of logical steps, each step advancing the code base a step towards the end goal of the PR.
-The build should pass at each step.
+1. Dev creates the PR branch consisting of a series of commits corresponding to a sequence of logical steps, each step advancing the code base towards the end goal of the PR.
+The build must pass at each step

+   > Build-breaking commits in the version history hinder the ability to use `git bisect` for locating bugs.

    <details>
    <summary>Instructions</summary>

-   * There Ideal approach for creating a multi-step commit sequence:
+   * The ideal approach for creating a multi-step commit sequence:
      * Plan the PR as a sequence of logical steps.
      * Implement each step, committing each step as a separate commit.
        * Write detailed commit messages as if you were explaining your commit to a future developer.